arkime/arkime/parliament/README.md

 * Move to the top level Moloch directory
 * run `npm run parliament:dev`

-This command starts the app with the necessary config options set (`--pass admin --port 8008 -c ./parliament.dev.json`) and bundles the unminified application files into the `parliament/vueapp/dist` folder.
+This command starts the app with the necessary config options set (`--port 8008 -c ./parliament.dev.json`) and bundles the unminified application files into the `parliament/vueapp/dist` folder.

 `npm run parliament:dev` uses webpack to package the files then watches for changes to relevant files, and re-bundles the app after each save.

 Now browse to the app at `http://localhost:8008`.

-To login, use the password, 'admin'.

 #### Further help with running the application